What is limited margin?

 Limited margin eligibility requirements

-Once your IRA is approved for limited margin, you will need to contact a representative to transfer your positions to margin and future trades will default to the margin account type, rather than your cash account type.
-If you intend to trade stocks or options actively, you should refer to your Intraday Buying Power balance.
+Once your IRA is approved for limited margin, you will need to contact a representative to transfer your positions to margin, and future trades will default to the margin account type, rather than your cash account type.
+If you intend to trade stocks or options actively, you should refer to your intraday buying power balance.
 This balance updates throughout the trading day to reflect trade executions, money movement into and out of the account, core cash, and buying power allocated to open orders.
-Read more about these values on the balances page on Fidelity.com.
+See Viewing margin trading balances for more information.

 Margin calls within IRAs